 - Multiple LDAP authentication support

 - User self-registration support

 Tracks is an Open Source, web-based to-do list application built with Ruby on Rails.
-It comes with a webserver (WEBrick) so that you can run it on your computer if you like. work from any platform on which Ruby installed, including Mac OS X, Windows XP, and Linux.
+It comes with a webserver (WEBrick), so you can run it on your computer if you like.
+Work from any platform Ruby installed, including Mac OS X, Windows XP, and Linux.
 It was released under the GNU GPL.